 - Try both tools simultaneously with a 30–60 day trial in each, using the same segment, content, and send calendar.

-- Assess the results and work through deliverability, opens, click-through rates, staff time, and the degree to which each fits your stack and budget.
+- Assess the results and evaluate deliverability, opens, click-through rates, staff time, and the extent to which each fits your stack and budget.

 - Think ahead 12–24 months, including platform fees, SMS, integration costs, and the value of better automation or support.